eggsdesign/eggs-vr-training/Courses/Day 1.md

 Open the Vizor Patches web app at https://patches.vizor.io/

 ## The course

-1) Why Vizor Patches and WebVR?
+### Why Vizor Patches and WebVR?
+- A lot easier to start using than the current alternatives
+- Quick set-up and works on available platforms (your phone)

-2) The User Interface
+### The User Interface
+[Image of Vizor UI, with info text over]

-3) Core concepts
+### Core concepts
-4) Lets make something cool!

-## Exercises
+## Exercise
-1) A virtual environment with just a 3d model in it
-2) A virtual environment with something interactive in it
+1) Start a new scene and add an object to it (from website with 3d models)
+2) Add an action to this object, and animate it when the user interacts with it